Ukrainian Orthodox Church – Kyiv Patriarchate: History

-The Kyiv Patriarchate considers itself an independent church, a successor of the Metropolis of Kyiv and all Rus which existed under the Ecumenical Patriarchate until 1686 (when it was incorporated into the Moscow Patriarchate of the Russian Orthodox Church).
-In January 1992, after Ukraine became an independent state during the dissolution of the Soviet Union, Metropolitan of Kyiv Filaret convened an assembly at the Kyiv Pechersk Lavra which submitted a request for Ukrainian autocephaly to the Moscow Patriarch.
-The Moscow Patriarch did not comply.
+The Kyiv Patriarchate considers itself an independent church, a successor of the Metropolis of Kyiv and all Rus which existed under the Ecumenical Patriarchate until 1686 (when Constantinople transferred it to the Moscow Patriarchate of the Russian Orthodox Church).
+In January 1992, after Ukraine became an independent state during the dissolution of the Soviet Union, the Moscow Patriarchate was able to freely elect a new Patriarch.
+Filaret was passed over in favor of Alexius II.
+Embroiled in scandal, Metropolitan of Kyiv Filaret promised the Synod of Ukraine to resign his position.
+Before this could occur, he convened a small assembly of bishops from western Ukraine at the Kyiv Pechersk Lavra which submitted a request for Ukrainian autocephaly to the Moscow Patriarch.
+The Synod of the Moscow Patriarchate responded that it would grant autocephaly if the request were made by an official request of the Synod of the Ukrainian Orthodox Church, and the appeal were addressed to the people of Ukraine, to allow them the opportunity to make their desires known.

-The church was organised in June 1992.
+In June 1992, the Synod of the Ukrainian Orthodox Church defrocked Filaret Denysenko, citing his refusal to honor his oath to step down as primate of Ukraine, his slander of the council's decisions against him, illegal services, and inciting of schism.
+That same month, Filaret helped establish the UOC-KP.
 Its nominal primate was the émigré Mstyslav (Skrypnyk), primate of the Ukrainian Autocephalous Orthodox Church.
 Mstyslav never approved the union of the UAOC and UOC-KP.
 Although Metropolitan Filaret had been the driving force of the Kyiv Patriarchate, it was not until the sudden death of Patriarch Volodymyr (Romaniuk) in July 1995 that he was elected the Patriarch of Kyiv and All Rus-Ukraine in October of that year.
-Filaret had been defrocked by the Moscow Patriarchate (in which he had been ordained and served as bishop from February 1962 to spring 1992), and was excommunicated in February 1997.
+Filaret had been defrocked by the Moscow Patriarchate (in which he had been ordained and served as bishop from February 1962 to spring 1992) and was excommunicated in February 1997.

 After the 2014 Russian annexation of Crimea, 38 of the church's 46 parishes in Crimea ceased to exist; three churches were seized by Russian authorities.
-The Kyiv Patriarchate is unrecognised by the Moscow Patriarchate (which considers it schismatic) and other Orthodox churches.
-In April 2018, the Ecumenical Patriarchate began to consider a request by the Ukrainian Parliament to grant canonical status to the UOC-KP in Ukraine.
+The Kyiv Patriarchate is unrecognised by any other Orthodox churches.
+In April 2018, the Ecumenical Patriarchate began to consider a request by the Ukrainian Parliament and US Government to grant canonical status to the UOC-KP in Ukraine.